minhajazmi/wt21-schedule-n/README.md

 - get users to rate advice and optimise algorhythm

 To do:
-- finish user account implemetation
+- finish user account implemetation (mostly finished on backend site)
 - add seperate advice page with more specific tools (apps, methods...)
 - adjust media queries and browser compatibilty

-## License

-Schedule N is intended solely for education purposes.
-The project is not intended for any commercial, monetary, or data sharing use.

 ## Team